Our Garden Sites

 VIEW GOOGLE MAP

 Nestled in a suburban neighborhood in Carson, Leapwood’s mission is to provide the opportunity for students to appreciate cultural diversity and become active learners in a safe and positive environment.
 Though Leapwood’s student population is relatively small, the school is somewhat unique within the district in that 89% of its students are of African-American descent and 15% have a learning difference.
 Leapwood’s Autism Learning Program is renowned throughout Los Angeles and beyond.
 Our collaboration with Leapwood was launched in the Spring 2018 through a generous partnership with the Los Angeles Galaxy Foundation, whose stadium sits within view of campus.
 Parents, school staff, and L.A.
 Galaxy volunteers transformed an existing outdoor space into a lush, edible garden with raised beds, benches, and a shade canopy.
-Garden Educator: Stefan Henschke
+GSF programs operating at Leapwood include Seed to Table and Cafeteria to Compost.
+Site Lead: Joshua Barragan

 “I think the GSF classes are wonderful.
 Many of our students were really unaware of how certain foods are grown and many were introduced to vegetables that they may have heard of but had never seen.
 This GSF program should be in ALL public city schools.”

-– 2ND GRADE TEACHER AT LEAPWOOD ELEMENTARY SCHOOL
+– 2ND GRADE TEACHER AT LEAPWOOD AVENUE ELEMENTARY SCHOOL

 Mary W. Jackson STEAM Multilingual Magnet Elementary